 Secteur Food Industry Eurogroup Consulting

-The agri-foodstuffs industry is made up of major groups whose size exceeds a critical threshold, making them large enough to act as major players in international trade.
-Companies in the sector are increasingly integrating their upstream and downstream value chain in their core business to consolidate their grip on markets.
-The sector is rationalising its logistics circuits and concentrating its flows so as to reduce delivery times and increase pricing competitiveness for delivered goods.
+Following waves of consolidation, the agri-food industry is dominated by large groups, whose size exceeds a critical threshold, enabling them to act as major players in the international trade.
+Global companies in the sector are increasingly integrating their upstream and downstream value chain in their core business to consolidate their grip on markets.
+One of the main challenges of the industry is to rationalize its logistics circuits and concentrate its flows so as to reduce delivery times and increase pricing competitiveness for delivered goods.

 Multichannel strategies focus on the final customer.
 Customer knowledge is a key factor, enabling the creation of future services to generate added value and growth.
 The development of brands and their media impact is also proving to be a core factor in the equation since they enhance ‘pricing power’.

-The agri-foodstuffs industry must also respond to social issues: population changes, new consumer expectations and concerns related to sustainable development, regional progress and stability of purchasing power despite rising raw-material prices.
+The agri-food industry must also respond to social issues: demographic changes, new consumer expectations and concerns related to sustainable development, regional progress and stability of purchasing power despite rising raw-material prices.

 That is why we devote great effort to staying abreast of developments in the sector.
 It enables us to understand our clients’ problems, adapt to their culture and anticipate gradual and sudden change in order to provide the appropriate assistance.